Consumer Medicine Information

 Before you start to take it

-Previously experienced an increased sensitivity to sunlight (photosensitivity reactions).
+an increased sensitivity to sunlight (photosensitivity reactions)

-Systemic lupus erythematosus (a disease affecting the skin, joints and kidneys)
+systemic lupus erythematosus (a disease affecting the skin, joints and kidneys)

-A test to check how well your parathyroid gland is working
+well your parathyroid gland is working.

-Athletes should be aware that this medicine contains an active ingredient, which may give a positive reaction in doping tests.
+Athletes should be aware that this medicine contains an active ingredient which may

 Taking other medicines